top of page

 • Ivory

-• White (not bright white)
+• Warm white (not bright white)

 Engagement photo color guide showing recommended neutral colors like cream, beige, soft gray, tan, ivory, and white.